future-architect/gcp-instance-scheduler/README.md

 ### Required variables
 When you want to get slack notification, please set these environment variables.
-You can get slack notification if and only if these three variables are setted.
+You can get slack notification if and only if these three variables are set.

 |#  |variables       |Note                               |
 |---|----------------|-----------------------------------|